remibrss/portfolio/replit.md

 Changelog:
 - July 03, 2025.
 Initial setup
 - July 03, 2025.
 Updated all references from "Dylan Chau" to "Remi BEARS" across all HTML files
+- July 03, 2025.
+Updated skills section with new technical competencies and percentages
+- July 03, 2025.
+Fixed progress bar animation issue (bars no longer "discharge")
+- July 03, 2025.
+Removed all Burger King references, updated status to "recherche d'alternance"
+- July 03, 2025.
+Updated contact email to "bearsremi@gmail.com" and location to "Nice, France"
 ```

 ## User Preferences